 Our Annual Report on Form 10-K, Quarterly Reports on Forms 10-Q, Current Reports on Forms 8-K, Proxy Statements and all other filings we make with the SEC are available on our website, free of charge, as soon as reasonably practical after we file them with or furnish them to the SEC and are also available online at the SEC's website at www.sec.gov.
-Any materials we file with the SEC may also be read and copied at the SEC's Public Reference Room at 100 F Street, NE, Washington, DC 20549.
-To obtain information on the operation of the Public Reference Room, call the SEC at 1-800-SEC-0330.

 The Lam Research logo, Lam Research, and all product and service names used in this report are either registered trademarks or trademarks of Lam Research Corporation or its subsidiaries in the United States and/or other countries.
-All other marks mentioned herein are the property of their respective holders
+All other marks mentioned herein are the property of their respective holders.

 We are a global supplier of innovative wafer fabrication equipment and services to the semiconductor industry.
 We have built a strong global presence with core competencies in areas like nanoscale applications enablement, chemistry, plasma and fluidics, advanced systems engineering and a broad range of operational disciplines.
-Our products and services are designed to help our customers build smaller, faster, and better performing devices that are used in a variety of electronic products, including mobile phones, personal computers, servers, wearables, automotive devices, storage devices, and networking equipment.
+Our products and services are designed to help our customers build smaller, faster, and better performing devices that are used in a variety of electronic products, including mobile phones, personal computers, servers, wearables, automotive vehicles, and data storage devices.
 Our vision is to realize full value from natural technology extensions of our Company.

-Our customer base includes leading semiconductor memory, foundry, and integrated device manufacturers ("IDMs") that make products such as non-volatile memory ("NVM"), DRAM memory, and logic devices.
+Our customer base includes leading semiconductor memory, foundry, and integrated device manufacturers ("IDMs") that make products such as non-volatile memory ("NVM"), dynamic random-access memory ("DRAM"), and logic devices.
 We aim to increase our strategic relevance with our customers by contributing more to their continued success.
 Our core technical competency is integrating hardware, process, materials, software, and process control enabling results on the wafer.